seydel/MagicNMI_C64/README.md

 ## "Retrocomputing": Some fun with the Non Maskable Interrupt on the C64

-The C64 BASIC program "MAGICNMI.PG" "pokes" machine code that redirects the non-maskable interrupt (NMI).
+The C64 BASIC program 'MAGICNMI.PRG' "pokes" machine code that redirects the non-maskable interrupt (NMI).

-The modified NMI can be used to interrupt nearly any program and return to it subsequent to carrying out the NMI routine.
+The concept of the modified NMI can in principle be used to interrupt nearly any program and return to it subsequent to carrying out the NMI routine.

-The modified NMI is demonstrated by listing the floppy disk directory.
+Here, the modified NMI is demonstrated by listing the floppy disk directory as "proof of principle".

 Subsequent to invoking the modified NMI by pressing the keys "C="+"RESTORE" and doing the demonstration, the routine returns to the orignal program.

 The standard NMI invoked by pressing "RUN/STOP"+"RESTORE" remains unaffected.

-The C64 BASIC listing "MAGICNMI.PRG" writes the machine code to the address provided by the user.
+The BASIC program 'MAGICNMI.PRG' writes the machine code to the address provided by the user.
 This address has to be an integer multiple of 256.
 In the event that a wrong address is specified, the program automatically determines the nearest lower correct address.